-The following features of the MFP are excluded from the evaluated configuration:
+The following features are excluded from the evaluated configuration:

-- USB Port.
-The MFP has a USB Port that is used to directly connect a client computer to the MFP for printing.
-This USB port is disabled during initial installation and configuration of the TOE. - SD Card Slot.
-The MFP has two SD Card Slots, one for customer engineers and one for users.
+- The MFP has a USB Port that is used to directly connect a client computer to the MFP for printing.
+This USB port is disabled during initial installation and configuration of the TOE. - The MFP has two SD Card Slots, one for customer engineers and one for users.
 The SD Card Slot for customer engineer is used by customer engineers to install components of the MFP; the SD Card Slot for users is used by users to print documents.
-Both are disabled when the TOE is operational, a cover is placed on the SD Card slot for customer engineer so cards cannot be inserted or removed and the card slot for users is set to disabled during installation - NTP functionality for the TOE is excluded from the evaluated configuration. - FTP functionality for the TOE is excluded from the evaluated configuration.
+Both are disabled when the TOE is operational, a cover is placed on the SD Card slot for customer engineer so cards cannot be inserted or removed and the card slot for users is set to disabled during installation.